PBorocz/typst_infomap/infomap.typ

 //

 // Document Defaults
-#let base-size = 14pt // All other sizes are expressed as deltas from this!
+#let base-size = 12pt // All other sizes are expressed as deltas from this!

-// Simple overrides (not worth setting up dedicated functions for)
-#show list: set list(marker: "•", indent: 1em, body-indent: 0.5em)
+#let fonts_header_footer = ("Helvetica Neue", "Avenir Next", "Arial")
+#let fonts_body = ("Libertinus Serif", "Helvetica", "Georgia")
+#let current_datetime = sys.inputs.at("current_datetime", default: "")

+#let spacing = (
+    // Most of these are based on considering sample Information Mapping documents
+    // and eye-balling the right amount of spacing.
+    list-indent: 0em,
+    body-indent: 0.5em,
+    column-gutter: 1.25em,
+    row-gutter: 0.5em,
+)

 // =============================================================================
 // Setup up our "Document", used like this: